philxchen/SEG2105/README.md

 -----
 TO-DO

-- Add "delete button" to Recipe Activity
+X Add "delete button" to Recipe Activity

-- Add "Help" page activity
+X Add "Help" page activity

-- Add "Help page button" to all pages, with custom text for the page it was clicked on.
+X Add "Help page button" to all pages.

+- Custom Help text for the page it was clicked on.

 - Make sure no crashes exist from a click.